-Often, a Bartholin cyst requires no treatment — especially if the cyst causes no signs or symptoms (asymptomatic).
-When required, treatment of a Bartholin cyst depends on the size of the cyst, the amount of discomfort it causes and whether it's infected, resulting in an abscess.
-Here are some of the treatment options your doctor may recommend:
+Often a Bartholin's cyst requires no treatment — especially if the cyst causes no signs or symptoms.
+When needed, treatment depends on the size of the cyst, your discomfort level and whether it's infected, which can result in an abscess.

 Lifestyle and home remedies

-Daily soaking in warm water, several times a day, may be adequate to resolve an infected Bartholin cyst or abscess.
+Daily soaking in warm water, several times a day, may be adequate to resolve an infected Bartholin's cyst or abscess.

 After surgical procedures to treat an infected cyst or abscess, soaking in warm water is particularly important.
 Sitz baths help to keep the area clean, ease discomfort and promote effective drainage of the cyst.
 Pain relievers also may be helpful.
-If you have a catheter in place, you may resume your normal activities, including sex, depending on your level of comfort.
+If you have a catheter in place, after your doctor's approval, you may resume your normal activities, including sex, depending on your level of comfort.

 Terms and conditions of use